 (M) The Corporate Services Solution shall provide goods receipting, to include the ability to:

-Record the receipt of goods or services against a PO
+Record, amend, view and cancel the receipt of goods or services against a PO.

+Where no receipting has taken place, receipting escalation workflow and notification to take place.

-receipt goods fullpartially against line items of the PO, allowing a user to clear the remaining balances later or close completely
+receipt goods fully, partially, over receipt or substitute receipt to agreed tolerances against line items of the PO, allowing a user to clear the remaining balances later or close completely

 automatically raise the accounting accrual at the point of receipting.